squid-cache/squid-cache.github.io/docs/SquidFaq/SystemWeirdnesses.md

 NOTICE: alloc: /proxy/cache: file system full
 ```

-In a nutshell, the UFS filesystem used by Solaris can't cope with the
+In a nutshell, the UFS filesystem used by Solaris cannot cope with the
 workload squid presents to it very well.
 The filesystem will end up
 becoming highly fragmented, until it reaches a point where there are
 insufficient free blocks left to create files with, and only fragments